 We must create sustainable communities.

-While installing heating and insulation may be cost-ineffective for the landlord, for society as a whole integrating energy efficiency and sustainable building practices are the only option that will result in housing that can withstand the next few decades.
-We already know the techniques for making environmentally friendly houses; integrating solar panels and insulation into the building process, making use of new construction techniques like structural insulated panels, and using more energy efficient heating systems like Mechanical Ventilation with Heat Recovery (MVHR).
-The only real barrier to making carbon neutral or negative housing is the inability for the current system to provide this on a mass scale.
+We already know many techniques for making environmentally friendly houses; integrating solar panels and insulation into the building process, making use of new construction techniques like structural insulated panels, and using more energy efficient heating systems like Mechanical Ventilation with Heat Recovery (MVHR).
+The real barriers to making carbon neutral or negative housing is the inability for the current system to provide this on a mass scale, and the fact that most technocratic solutions aren’t actually that sustainable, once we get beyond the sales pitch.

 We must end homelessness.

 In Aotearoa, as in most developed nations, homelessness is seen as a consequence of drug abuse, debt or other individual issues.
-In truth, homelessness is the cause of most of the issues we ascribe to personal failings, and the overseas experience of the housing first program demonstrates this.
-When given homes as the first part of an integrated rehabilitative program, participants in the program showed a much lower chance of returning to the street.
-As a result, countries which have adopted housing first are the only nations with a decreasing rate of homelessness in their region13.
+In truth, homelessness is the cause of most of the issues we ascribe to personal failings, and the overseas experience of the Housing First programme demonstrates this.
+When given homes as the first part of an integrated rehabilitation programme, participants in the program showed a much lower chance of returning to the street.
+As a result, countries which have adopted housing first are the only nations with a decreasing rate of homelessness in their region17.

 We must erase all rental debts.